-In our prayers of intercession when I say, 'O Lord, hear our prayer', your response is 'When we call, answer us'.
+In our prayers of intercession when I say, 'Your kingdom come', your response is 'Your will be done'.
 Let us pray.

-Merciful and Loving God, as we see so much brokenness amid the beauty of this world, not all of which is the result of COVID19, the Media makes us aware of the huge number of people who suffer as a result of our inability to love our neighbours as we love ourselves, so we turn to you in prayer, asking you to bring healing and wholeness, for although so many situations lie beyond our power, to you all things are possible.
-Certainly, Lord, we want to seek the well-being of people whose lives touch ours, so we ask you to grant us the courage, faith and compassion we need to bring healing rather than hurt to our neighbours.
+Merciful and Loving God, we celebrate and give thanks for the beautiful planet upon which we live, but we are not blinded to its fragility and brokenness.
+We are gravely aware of the huge number of people who suffer as a result of our inability to love our neighbours as we love ourselves, so we turn to you in prayer, asking you to bring healing and wholeness, for although so many situations lie beyond our power, to you all things are possible.
+Certainly, Lord, we want to seek the well-being of people whose lives touch ours, so we ask you to grant us the courage, faith, steadfastness and compassion we need to bring healing rather than hurt to our neighbours.

-Loving God, we pray for our community: may we answer your call to serve you through the mission of our churches, or by supporting the work done by food banks, street pastors, the Salvation Army, organizations that serves the poor and vulnerable in our society, or by supporting Christian Aid, All We Can and other relief organizations that address the grievous poverty in the Developing World.
+Loving God, we pray for our community: may we answer your call to serve you through the mission of our churches, or by supporting the work done by food banks, street pastors, the Salvation Army and any organization that serves the poor and vulnerable in our society, or by supporting Christian Aid, All We Can and other relief organizations that address the grievous poverty in the Developing World.

-We pray for the churches in our area and for the World Church.
-Guide us through this pandemic, so we can serve our communities and support the poor and brokenhearted.
-Help us to find new ways, to not only preach Good News but to live it day by day and to be a light of hope in a gloomy world.
-In the midst of our everyday lives, surprise us with glimpses of the glorious, humble love at the heart of existence.
-O Lord, hear our prayer: When we call, answer us.
+We pray for our church, the churches in our area and for the World Church.
+Guide us how best to serve our communities and support the poor and disfranchised.
+Help us to find new ways, to not only preach Good News but to live it day by day; to be a light of hope in a self-centred, sin-darkened world.